-We share Lake Freeman with so many wonderful creatures
+We share Lake Freeman with so many wonderful fish, birds and animals

 The fish are biting.

 Every year the SFLECC stocks Lake Freeman with fingerlings.
 The Walleye have grown and Tom and Michele Bulington have proof.
 Seems like the fishing is getting better and better especially on the deeper channels and around docks and submerged trees.

 Lake Freeman and the surrounding area is home to a wide range of rare species.
 There has been a lot of talk about the mussels in the lower Tippecanoe River, but there are so many other incredible animals to observe right on Lake Freeman.
 Keep your eyes open and you’re sure to spot some creatures.
 Enjoy our incredible resource that is Lake Freeman Indiana!

 Bald Eagles, were on the endangered species list, but have enjoyed a big resurgence and Lake Freeman provides the perfect winter-feeding ground.
 The North American River Otter has also been reintroduced and is thriving.
 Listen closely and you’ll hear the unmistakable knocking sound of the Pileated woodpecker.
 They are big, beautiful birds.
 These are just a few examples.
 Grab a pair of binoculars, hop in the boat and see them first hand.
 Have you seen Bald Eagles, Hawks, Heron, Raccoons and Deer?
 Send in your pictures!